Saving & export¶

 chart.save("out.svg") # auto-raster fires at 1M marks, silently

-RenderConfig parameters: raster_threshold (mark count or None to disable), raster_behavior ("warn", "silent", "error"), raster_aggregate, and raster_cmap.
+RenderConfig parameters: raster_threshold (mark count or None to disable), raster_behavior ("warn", "silent", "error"), raster_aggregate, and raster_scheme (the canonical colormap keyword; raster_cmap is a back-compat alias).

 Getting raw bytes¶